 Its benefits have been demonstrated in clinical studies mainly focused on the efficacy of the herb for clinical depression.
-It has been found to be effective in treatment of mild to moderate depression.
+It has been effective in treatment of mild to moderate depression.
 Several studies have found St. John’s wort side effects fewer than many conventional anti-depressant drugs.

 The use of hypericum for medicinal purposes dates back to ancient Greece.
 It was also used by Native Americans internally as an agent to induce abortion and externally as an anti-inflammatory, astringent and antiseptic.
 It’s also used as an herbal tea.
 The flowers and stems of St. John’s wort have also been used to produce red and yellow dyes.